 Do you have a story on your heart, but you don't know how to tell it?
 That's why I'm here.
 I'm a storyteller and personal essayist who works with stories in all their beautiful shapes and textures: big or small, quiet or loud.

-I have a master's degree in English from the University of North Carolina at Charlotte.
+I have a master's degree in English from the University of North Carolina at Charlotte where I studied the life and work of Louisa May Alcott.
 My bachelor's degree is in English & French from Salve Regina University, where I studied memoir & personal essay with the late Nobel Laureate, Dr. Peter Liotta.

 I was born in New England and spent a formative part of my childhood in the Marshall Islands, in the South Pacific.

 I have also lived--often and happily--in different regions of France: in Paris and Dijon and the Loire Valley.
 I'm fascinated by place-attachment and reverse culture shock, and how places change in our memories over time.
 I am currently working on my first novel, about Americans who are displaced from the South Pacific when a natural disaster renders the islands uninhabitable.

 These days, I live in Northwest Colorado.
 If I'm not writing, I love to play the guitar by a campfire, work in the garden, and to sit reading next to John Major, my reference librarian extraordinaire.